Skip to main content

 Course Exceptions and Petitions

-• maximum of 2 upper division courses taken outside of the department may be petitioned.
+• Students may petition a maximum of 2 upper division courses taken outside of the department to count towards the major's Intermediate Elective requirement.
 (Examples: EAP / Study Abroad, courses in other UCSD departments, and/or courses at other UC campus).
-These courses may satisfy either (1) the upper-division elective requirement (COMM 101-190), or (2) the non-COMM practice course requirement.

 • Complete an Undergraduate Student Petition, including: